Kerry-Randolph/wp-hook-annotations/README.md

 ```

 - The `priority` and `accepted_args` parameters are optional, and default to 10 and 1 respectively
-- Double quotes are required, single quotes will throw an exception
+- Double quotes are required: `tag="double_quoted"`. single quotes will throw an exception

-You can wire multiple hooks to a single callback function:
+Wire multiple hooks to a single callback function:

 ```php
 /**